mzaniolo/alarm-server/README.md

 # alarm-server

-This server is intended to read measurements from a RabbitMQ server and send alarms over a Websocket to a browser.
+This server is intended to read measurements from a RabbitMQ server and send alarms back to the same server.
+The alarm server also uses a QuestDB to keep the history of alarms and get the status of the last alarms

 ## Server

 The server is based on Tokio framework.
-The server uses a simple protocol over Websocket to communicate with the browser.
 This server is still under development and so far only support a very simple alarm type where it will set the alarm if the meas is equal to the set value.
 The reset works the same way.

-## Client

-At [wasm-client](./wasm-client) there is a client that implements this protocol.
-The client is a simple wrap around the JavaScript websocket that implements the protocol and add extra methods to interact with the server.
-The client is written in Rust and compiled to wasm to be imported in the browser.

 ## Building